-NHS England will not routinely commission Bortezomib for the treatment of refractory antibody mediated rejection post kidney transplant in accordance with the criteria outlined in this document.
+NHS England does not routinely commission Bortezomib for the treatment of refractory antibody mediated rejection post kidney transplant.

 In creating this policy NHS England has reviewed this clinical condition and the options for its treatment.
 It has considered the place of this treatment in current clinical practice, whether scientific research has shown the treatment to be of benefit to patients, (including how any benefit is balanced against possible risks) and whether its use represents the best use of NHS resources.